 Red Wagon Properties challenged its employees to come up with their own way of giving back to the community.
 The results and their journeys have been life-changing.

 Less than 1% of our homes were vacant in 2021.

-Red Wagon Properties already has a heritage of supporting the local community through its‘ giving budget’.
-For every property they manage, they make a monthly contribution of $5 per door that gets puts back into their locality through different schemes and projects along with contributing to other global initiatives.
+Red Wagon Properties already has a heritage of supporting the local community through our giving budget.
+For every property we manage, we make a monthly contribution of $5 per door that gets put back into our locality through different schemes and projects along with contributing to other global initiatives.

-For the next two months, they’re empowering their employees by putting them in direct charge of the giving.
-Company owner, Kris Hochart is handing over the budget to his team, allowing the individuals to make the most significant, most profound, most powerful impact in their local community that they can make.
+For the next two months, we’re empowering our employees by putting them in direct charge of the giving.
+Company owner Kris Hochart is handing over the budget to his team, allowing the individuals to make the most significant, most profound, most powerful impact in their local community that they can make.